 The Puerto Morelos Flea Market is on between the months of November and April at the My Paradise Beach Club.
 The market is on two Saturdays every month from 11 am to 5 pm.
 The best way to find out if the market is on during your stay is to head over and ask.
 They often have random dates and don’t always follow their own schedule (it is Mexico, after all!)

 We’ve mentioned Cancun quite a few times now, and a visit may be something you’re wondering about.
-If you’ve been to the markets and walked along the beach, perhaps headed to Cozumel, or road-tripped inland a bit, this popular location may be next on your list.
+If you’ve been to the markets and walked along the beach, perhaps visited Isla Mujeres, or road-tripped inland a bit, spending some time in this popular location may be next on your list.

-With a drive time of only 40 minutes, this popular vacation destination is just North of Puerto Morelos and can add a fun twist to a more laid-back beach trip.
+There are SO many things to do in Cancun, and this could be a super exciting addition to your stay in Mexico!
+Plus, with a drive time of only 35 – 40 minutes, this popular vacation destination is just north of Puerto Morelos and can add a fun twist to a more laid-back beach trip.

-While you can do many of the same things in both locations, you may find that the nightlife in Cancun is a bit livelier and that there are different places to see when it comes to natural beauty, like cenotes and other island spots such as Isla Contoy or Isla Holbox.
-I also love the food.
-Cancun is filled with fantastic restaurants, including some great Mexican restaurants.
+While you can do many of the same things in both locations, you’ll find that the nightlife in Cancun is a bit livelier and that there are different places to see when it comes to natural beauty, like cenotes and other island spots such as Isla Contoy or Isla Holbox.
+I also love the food – Cancun is filled with fantastic restaurants, including some great Mexican restaurants.

-You may even decide to trade a beachside AirBnB or hotel in Puerto Morelos for a 5 start treat in the Cancun Hotel Zone – it’s a luxury beachfront area of Cancun made for tourists.
+You may even decide to trade a beachside Airbnb or hotel in Puerto Morelos for a 5-star treat in the Cancun Hotel Zone – it’s a luxury beachfront area of Cancun made for tourists.
 With that said, don’t shy away from downtown Cancun.
 It’s where you’ll find the friendly locals and a more authentic side of the city!

 Did someone say botanical gardens?
 Yes, please!